 The context-sensitive keywords permit legal extensions to ALF syntax.
 An ALF parser shall either accept or ignore when an unknown keyword or annotation is encountered.
 The purpose of context-sensitive keywords is to have a vocabulary of keywords with already well-defined semantic meaning.
 That means, an ALF compiler for an application must understand those keywords needed (used) by the application.
 For example, a compiler that needs SLEWRATE must understand the keyword SLEWRATE and not expect a keyword RAMPTIME.

-3.6.1 Containers for Annotations and Arithmetic Models
+3.6.1 Annotation Containers

 Any object with children objects may contain annotations.
 In addition, the following objects are defined only for the purpose of unnamed annotation containers.